JerryyrreJ/subscription-management/README.md

 ### Premium Features (When Cloud Sync is Configured)
 - 👤 **User Authentication** - Secure login system with account management
+- 🔐 **Remember Me Login** - Trust device option for persistent login across browser sessions
+- ⏰ **Smart Session Management** - Secure 30-day remember login with automatic expiration
 - ☁️ **Multi-Device Sync** - Seamlessly access your data across all devices
-- 🔐 **Data Security** - Your information is encrypted and safely stored in the cloud
+- 🔐 **Data Security** - Your information is encrypted and safely stored in the cloud with industry-standard token management
 - 🔄 **Automatic Backup** - Your subscription data is automatically backed up

 ## Technologies Used